cedricg-mirror/reflexions/Configuration.md

 ## Breakpoints <a name="breakpoints"></a>

-This section allows the analyst to set undectable kernel breakpoints and/or prevent user software breakpoint to be forwarded to the debugger.
+This section allows the analyst to set undectable kernel breakpoints and/or prevent user software breakpoint or single step exception to be forwarded to the debugger.

 GUI:
 ![Breakpoints](Screenshots/breakpoints.jpg?raw=true "breakpoints")